 Michelle Larsen is a visionary mixed-media artist who harnesses the power of paper to sculpt intricate, three-dimensional masterpieces on canvas.
-Her innovative technique combines sculpted paper and oil paint to create paintings that boldly extend up to four inches from the surface.
+Her innovative technique combines sculpted paper and oil paint to create paintings that boldly extend up to six inches from the surface.
 Recognized for her originality, Larsen has earned prestigious awards and exhibited her work in New York, Miami, Las Vegas, Dallas, and France.

 Biography